This Twitterbot keeps you up-to-date on fires burning near you

 Someone evacuated from their home can use the tool to track a fire’s progress, information that can otherwise be difficult to find.
 Firefighters could also potentially use the service, though the startup’s next iteration–which will automatically detect new wildfires–will be more helpful.

-The team is testing an early version of this fire spotting technology staff at Santa Fe National Forest, which was closed for several weeks recently because of a very high risk of fire.
-Rather than waiting for the Twitterbot’s six-hour updates, it can updates continuously so officials can get an early warning of a fire.
+The team is testing an early version of this fire-spotting technology with staff at Santa Fe National Forest, which was closed for several weeks recently because of a very high risk of fire.
+Rather than waiting for the Twitterbot’s six-hour updates, it can update continuously so officials can get an early warning of a fire.
 Descartes Labs is now building in machine learning to automatically trigger notifications when a heat signature develops in a way that indicates a fire.
 The earlier a fire is identified, the better chance firefighters have of controlling it.

 “I think the real power in this is the fact that it [will operate] at night,” says Kontgis.
 During the day, at least in populated areas, it’s likely that someone might spot a plume of smoke as a fire starts and call 911.
 In the dark, when smoke isn’t visible and people may be asleep, the new service could be the first to notify firefighters that a fire exists.
 “What we don’t want to have happen is have a fire reported because it’s bearing down on somebody’s yard and they have to escape in the middle of the night without much warning.”